LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/repositories-and-commits.rst

 .. note::

-   Git does have a simple commit command, however, making a proper commit requires that the programmers follow a longer procedure than just one command.
+   Git does have a simple commit command, however, making a proper commit requires that you follow a longer procedure than just one command.

 .. index:: ! stages of a commit